openaire/guidelines-literature-repositories/docs/use_of_oai_pmh.rst

 Compatibility of Aggregators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Besides individual repositories and journals, also aggregators (e.g., on the national level) can become OpenAIRE compatible.
-In this case, additional provenance information on the original content providers harvested by the aggregator has to be encoded for OpenAIRE.
+In this case, additional provenance information on the original content providers harvested by such an aggregator has to be encoded for OpenAIRE on the metadata record level.
-In accordance with the `OAI-PMH guidelines <http://www.openarchives.org/OAI/2.0/guidelines-provenance.htm>`_, the provenance information has to be provided in the ``about`` element of an OAI record, as displayed in the following example:
+In accordance with the `OAI-PMH guidelines <http://www.openarchives.org/OAI/2.0/guidelines-provenance.htm>`_, the provenance information has to be provided in the ``about`` node element of an OAI record, as displayed in the following example:

 .. code-block:: xml
    :linenos: